Catholic Social Teaching/International Human Rights Database

-This video offers a brief tour of the functionality of the database.
+This video offers a brief tour of the functionality of Convocate.

-As currently envisioned, the user will make her initial choice of search methodology on a home screen, choosing either keyword search or a search constrained by pre-defined topics.
-Topics will be created by scholars in the field to maximize relational results between both sets of documents.
-Also available from the home screen will be a full listing of all documents contained in the database and educational resources such as reference guides, selected bibliographies, and special thematic essays to be prepared specifically for the database.
+The user makes her initial choice of search methodology on a home screen, choosing either keyword search or a search constrained by pre-defined topics.
+Topics have been created by scholars in the field to maximize relational results between both sets of documents.
+Also available from the home screen is a full listing of all documents contained in the database.

-Searches may be further narrowed by application of geographic, date-related, or document-type filters.
+Searches may be further narrowed by application of source, date-related, or document-type filters.
 Results are displayed in separate columns for direct comparison.
-Users will have the option to download documents in PDF format, email search results to a personal email account, or place the documents into the database's central component, the Notebook.
+Users have the option to download documents in PDF format, email search results to a personal email account, or place the documents into the database's central component, the comparison frame.
 Optional expanded synopses allow the researcher to make an informed decision about whether to include the selected document in her final comparison.

-The bulk of research will take place in the Notebook.
+The bulk of research takes place in the comparison frame.
 Here the researcher can open various documents which have been saved from a search.
 On the left side of the screen one can scroll within a selected Catholic social thought document.
 On the right side of the screen one can scroll within a selected international human rights law document.
 Navigating both document types on a dual screen allows the researcher to easily compare texts between the two fields in an effort to understand points of convergence and divergence.
-Either document can be switched with another in the Notebook for a further level of comparative investigation.
+Either document can be switched with another for a further level of comparative investigation.